 As regards the home itself, 73% were put off by a untidy, cluttered interior, 70% by a floor plan that wasn’t logical and well laid out, and 63% by interiors that were not co-ordinated and consisted of a hotch-potch of different styles and colours.

 The remaining complaint concerned overpricing which 73% felt was a good enough reason to reject the listing.

 Top tips for preparing a property for sale

 Cleaning.
 Above all, make this a number one priority.
-Make sure flooring, upholstery, curtains and blinds are clean and stain-free, bathroom fittings are immaculate and grout is mould-free, and remove dirty fingermarks and scuff marks on paintwork.
+Make sure flooring, upholstery, curtains and blinds are clean and stain-free, bathroom fittings are immaculate (use grout cleaner to ensure grout is mould-free), and remove dirty fingermarks and scuff marks on paintwork.
 Ensure windows are clean and smudge-free.

 Declutter and depersonalise.
 Hopefully, you will be selling to someone who can imagine moving in straightaway, so remove all traces of you and your family: treasured photos, notice boards, toys and books.
 But feel free to use props.

 A vase of flowers in the hall or dining room, some quality scatter cushions on the sofa or a bowl of fruit in the kitchen will inject a dash of colour and style to a room without being overly personal.
 Similarly, style beds attractively with clean linen.

 Update.
 Give dingy walls a coat of neutral-coloured paint.
 If your kitchen needs refreshing, replace or paint the cupboard doors and add contemporary handles.